Context and Pixel Aware Large Language Model for Video Quality Assessment: CP-LLM: Context- and Pixel-aware Large Language Model

 \subsection{Robust Multi-task Training Pipeline}

-The proposed CP-LLM model employs a multi-task training pipeline designed to integrate learning from diverse supervisory signals, accepting pairs of video variants as input, as shown in Figure~\ref{fig:single_pairwise}.
+The proposed CP-LLM model employs a multi-task training pipeline designed to integrate learning from diverse supervisory signals.
 This pipeline concurrently optimizes model parameters based on three core objectives central to comprehensive quality assessment:

 First, a pairwise quality ranking loss, $\mathcal{L}_1$, encourages the model to correctly order the perceived quality between video variants within a pair:

 where $\mathcal{B}$ denotes the batch size, $q_i$ represents the ground-truth quality score (either a mean opinion score (MOS) for an original video or a pseudo-MOS for a generated variant), and $\hat{q}_i$ is the predicted score.
 Superscripts $(1)$ and $(2)$ indicate the first and second video in the $i$-th pair, respectively.